Surface charge: Gouy-Chapman

 Gouy-Chapman theory describes the effect of a static surface charge on a surface's potential.
 "Gouy suggested that interfacial potential at the charged surface could be attributed to the presence of a number of ions of given charge attached to its surface, and to an equal number of ions of opposite charge in the solution."
 A positive surface charge will form a double layer, since negative ions in solution tend to balance the positive surface charge.
 Counter ions are not rigidly held, but tend to diffuse into the liquid phase until the counter potential set up by their departure restricts this tendency.
 The kinetic energy of the counter ions will, in part, affect the thickness of the resulting diffuse double layer.
 The relation between C, the counter ion concentration at the surface, and $C_o$, the counter ion concentration in the external solution, is the Boltzmann factor:

 where z is the charge on the ion, e is the charge of a proton, kB is the Boltzmann constant and ψ is the potential of the charged surface.

 This however is inaccurate close to the surface, because it assumes that molar concentration is equal to activity.
 It also assumes that ions were modeled as point charges and was later modified.
 An improvement of this theory, known as the modified Gouy-Chapman theory, included the finite size of the ions with respect to their interaction with the surface in the form of a plane of closest approach.

 Surface potential

 The relation between surface charge and surface potential can be expressed by the Grahame equation, derived from the Gouy-Chapman theory by assuming the electroneutrality condition, which states that the total charge of the double layer must be equal to the negative of the surface charge.
 Using the one-dimensional Poisson equation and assuming that, at an infinitely great distance, the potential gradient is equal to 0, the Grahame equation is obtained:

+where $c_0$ is the bulk concentration of the electrolyte, $N_A$ Avogadro's constant, and T the absolute temperature.

 For the case of lower potentials, $\sinh(x)$ can be expanded to $\sinh(x) = x + x^3/3!+\cdots$ $\approx$ $x$, and $\lambda_D$ is defined as the Debye length.
 Which leads to the simple expression: